 maps & traces opens 8th Februray 2025 until 17th April 2025 at the Centre Beaudesert

-maps & traces takes us on a journey into Australia’s natural history and its complex relationship with the environment.
+Maps and Traces takes us on a journey into Australia’s natural history and its complex relationship with the environment.

 Mixed media drawings and paintings created by Tamborine Mountain artist Bronwyn Davies, bridge the gap between past and present inviting the viewer into the dialogue.

+This show features large works on paper, each celebrating iconic trees that carry stories of survival and loss and the fragility of landscapes shaped by time, tradition, and human intervention.
 It also includes works on vintage, travel, orthographic, cadastral and tourist maps as backgrounds for more artworks.
-Maps have been overlaid with images from nature telling a deeper story.
+Overlaid with images from nature they tell a deeper story.
 For the most part trees are the central character, a narrator of stories that have been observed, experienced and endured.

 Trees are a metaphor for story keepers and maps of what is, and once was.

-Bronwyn explores stories that have been unspoken or forgotten.
-In maps & traces, Davies uses maps, objects, stitching and installation works to mark and trace the impact of these stories.
+In Maps and Traces, Davies uses maps, objects, stitching and installation works to mark and trace the impact of these stories

 works on canvas or paper